danklotz/openNotes/micro-reviews.md

 - **C**
 - [Café Society](https://www.imdb.com/title/tt4513674/?ref_=nm_flmg_dr_5).
 This movie is also a mixed bag for me.
 I enjoy the premise, the style and the humor, but I did not enjoy it that much.
 Maybe its to rushed?
 - [Charlie’s Angels](https://www.imdb.com/title/tt5033998/?ref_=nm_flmg_t_11_act).
 Big waste of time.
+- [China Town](https://www.imdb.com/title/tt0071315/?ref_=nm_knf_t_2).
+I saw this movie by coincidence, without knowing anything about it before hand.
+And boy, that was a cool experience --- such a good movie.
 - [Cloak & Dagger](https://www.imdb.com/title/tt5614844/?ref_=nv_sr_srsg_0).
 At its best the series is mediocre, at its worst it is bad.
 - [Confessions of a Dangerous Mind](https://www.imdb.com/title/tt0270288/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_confessions%2520of%2520a%2520dange).
 Good movie about a show host who is also a C.I.A. agent.
 Kind off a slow burner.
 Dreamy, at times surrealistic, always stylish.
 Needs commitment.
 - [Crank](https://www.imdb.com/title/tt0479884/?ref_=nm_knf_t_1).
 An ok action movie.
 It has an interesting ideas and some funny ideas, but overall the pacing (and the characters) are a bit to annoying.